tloehr/rlgagent/README.md

 The concept of an agent contains the following in- and output devices.

 - 5 light signals, colored in "white, red, yelllow, green, blue"
-- 3 Sirens
+- 4 Sirens
 - a buzzer for local player feedback
-- 2 Buttons for player interaction
+- 2 Buttons for player interaction (currently only 1 Button is used)
 - and a 20x4 Textdisplay

 An agent **does not have to be fully equipped** with every device possible.
 Such an *complete* system, should not be